2.6 Numeric Vectors: Creating numeric vectors with patterns

 #> Error in seq.default(from = 1.5, to = -1, by = 0.5): wrong sign in 'by' argument

-It’s worth-noting that the arguments in seq() function should make algebraic sense.
-For example, in the last example above, it doesn’t make sense to use a positive value in the byargument when the start value is bigger than the limited end value, which implies a decreasing sequence.
-In such cases, You should expect to see an error message.
+It’s worth noting that the arguments in seq() function should make algebraic sense.
+For example, in the last example above, it doesn’t make sense to use a positive value in the by argument when the start value is bigger than the limited end value, which implies a decreasing sequence.
+In such cases, you will get an error message telling you that the sign in the by argument is wrong.

 b.
 Create sequences with the length.out argument

-In seq(), instead of setting the increment via the by argument, you can also specify the length.out argument, which creates a equally-spaced sequence with the assigned length (a.k.a. the number of elements in the numeric vector).
+In seq(), in addition to setting the increment via the by argument, you can also specify the length.out argument, which creates a equally-spaced sequence with the assigned length (a.k.a. the number of elements in the numeric vector).
 R will automatically calculate the difference between two neighboring elements according to values of three arguments in seq().

 seq(from = 1, to = 5, length.out = 9)